sunmingtao/poker-hand-analysis/Leaks.md

 ## BTN vs BB, flop check through, BB turn stab

-1. No straight or flush possible, two pair+ 2x overbet e.g. A3 on AJ63
+1. No straight or flush possible, two pair+ 2x overbet e.g. A3 on AJ63.
+All other check.
-2. Straight is possible, two pair+ PSB. e.g. A3 on AJT3
+3. One straight is possible, straight 2x overbet.
+Other check 50% raise.
+4. Flush is possible.
+Nut flush 2x overbet.
+Two pair+ check min raise.
-3. Middle trip with no flush possible, overbet e.g. 56 on 66A7
+5. Low card any trip with no flush possible, 2x overbet e.g. 56 on 66A7
+6. High card middle trip where villain can have full house, psb e.g. JT on QTT6
-4. Top trip, check min raise
+7. High card top trip, check min raise, e.g. QT on QQ29
-5.
+8. Full house, check call